kislitsinv/kislitsinv/README.md

 ### Hi there!
-I'm Vladimir, for the colleagues and friends from other places than Russia & CIS I'm Bob ;)
+I'm Vladimir, for the colleagues and friends from different places than Russia & CIS I'm Bob ;)

 I am originally from Kazakhstan :kazakhstan:, but I managed to work in a number of countries